Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Results and discussion

 Since the combination of the electron beam with the oxygen partial pressure in the column is responsible for triangular pores, we assume that molecular oxygen, split by the electron beam to atomic oxygen~\cite{leuthner2021chemistry}, is responsible for the observed changes.
-To check whether this atomic oxygen leads to pore growth also without electron mediation, we carried out further experiments at an oxygen partial pressure of $4\times10^{-9}$~mbar.
+To check whether this atomic oxygen leads to pore growth also without electron irradiation, we carried out further experiments at an oxygen partial pressure of $4\times10^{-9}$~mbar.
 At this pressure, pores are usually round.
-Fig.~\ref{fig: Figure 4}(a) shows an area of $16\times16$~nm$^2$ where some pores have already been created by electron irradiation.
-In the next step, only the middle of the area with a FOV of $8\times8$~nm$^2$, shown by the white square, was exposed to the electron beam.
-Consecutive small frames in Fig.~\ref{fig: Figure 4}(b) show pore growth in that $8\times8$~nm$^2$ area.
-When the initial $16\times16$~nm$^2$ area is imaged again after ca. 1 min (Fig.~\ref{fig: Figure 4}~c), we observe round pores in the irradiated smaller FOV.
-However, outside that area, the pores are triangular and somewhat larger than before.
-This shows that physical and chemical effects occur simultaneously, with the physical effects dominating inside the irradiated area, resulting in round pores, while outside that area with minimal electron fluence (only exposure due to beam tails) but available atomic oxygen, chemical etching dominates.
-This indicates that the observed damage in hBN can be quantified as a combination of physical damage caused by the electron beam and chemical damage caused by atomic oxygen.
-Further, it is possible to tell which type of damage is dominant based on the pore shape.
+Fig.~\ref{fig: Figure 5}a shows an area where some pores have already been created by the beam.
+In the next step, only the middle of the area, shown by the white square, was exposed to the electron beam.
+Consecutive small frames in Fig.~\ref{fig: Figure 5}b show pore growth in that smaller area.
+When the initial larger area is imaged again after approximately 1~min (Fig.~\ref{fig: Figure 5}c), we observe round pores in the irradiated smaller FOV.
+However, outside that area, the pores remain triangular and somewhat larger than before.
+This indicates that physical and chemical effects occur simultaneously, with physical effects dominating within the irradiated area, resulting in round pores.
+Outside this area, where minimal electron fluence (resulting from beam tails) is present but atomic oxygen is presumably available, chemical etching prevails.
+This suggests that the observed damage in hBN can be attributed to a combination of physical damage induced by the electron beam and chemical damage caused by atomic oxygen.
+Further, it is possible to determine the dominant type of damage from the pore shape.